jcbonilla/AnalyticsCapabilities/README.md

 [JeanCarlo Bonilla](bb3379@nyu.edu), New York University, Department of Technology Management

-This repository contains a list of [Topic models for analytics projects] course as part of my PhD Research
+This repository contains a list of [Topic models for analytics projects] course as part of my NLP research

 ### Overview